Bylaws & Constitution

 The objectives of this organization shall be as follows:

-- To be leaders in healthcare promotion and policy via research, educational symposia and sound practice management.
+• To be leaders in osteopathic healthcare promotion via research, educational symposia and sound practice management.

-- To heighten awareness of the positive benefits physiatric practice offers the medical profession.
+• To heighten awareness of the positive benefits osteopathic physiatric practice offers the medical profession.

-The AOCPMR provides value added services in the areas of advocacy, education and practice.
-AOCPMR values camaraderie, excellence and quality as it lives its mission.
+The AOCPMR provides value added services in the areas of education and practice.
+The AOCPM&R values camaraderie, excellence, and quality as it lives its mission.
 The AOCPMR values diversity, equity, and inclusion to ensure that all members are represented.

-The vision of the American Osteopathic College of Physical Medicine and Rehabilitation is that we are dedicated to providing leadership for the PMR profession and to providing a home to PMR physicians and other rehabilitation professional who practice osteopathically.
+The vision of the American Osteopathic College of Physical Medicine and Rehabilitation is that we are dedicated to providing leadership for the osteopathic PMR profession and to providing a home to PMR physicians and other rehabilitation professional who practice osteopathically.

 The code of ethics of this organization shall be the same as that adopted by the AOA.

 The officers of this organization shall be a President, a President-Elect, a Vice-President, a Secretary-Treasurer, a Resident-Student Liaison, Immediate Past President and six (6) Trustees.
 Their election, term of office and duties shall be as hereinafter provided in the Bylaws.

 Qualifications for membership shall be those set forth in the Bylaws of this organization.